jenterkin/vim-autosource/readme.md

     autocmd VimEnter * nested call AutoSource(expand('<afile>:p:h'))
 augroup END
 ```

+### `g:autosource_approve_on_save`
+**Default:** 1

+When set to 1, AutoSource will automatically approve `.vimrc` and `.vimrc.lua` files when you save them.
+This reduces the number of approval prompts you'll have to see while still getting prompted when the file is changed outside of vim (e.g. someone puts a malicious `.vimrc` file in a repo that you've cloned).

+If you'd like to be approved even when you saved the config through vim, set this option to 0.

 ## Planned Work
 Features are being tracked in the [issues page](https://github.com/jenterkin/vim-autosource/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 If you would like to request a feature feel free to create an issue with the `enhancement` tag.